PavelClaudiuStefan/ShowsTracker/README.md

  # Movies & Shows Tracker

- ### Android app that lets an user save a list of shows and TV shows that he watched, or wants to watch in the future.
+ ### Movies & Shows Tracker is an Android app used to track your favorite movies and TV shows that you watched or plan on watching.
+You can alos create or join groups, where you can see the movies that every member wants to watch, so you can enjoy them toghether.

 Features:
-* List of shows/shows:
+* List of movies/TV shows (can be filtered and sorted):
-	* To watch (Released shows/shows that are not watched)
+	* To watch (Released movies/episodes that are not watched)
 	* Collection
 	* Discover (Top rated/Popular/Recommended)
+* Pages with details for movies and TV shows
 * Search
-* Statistics

-Sections - Movies:
-* To watch
-* Collection
-* Discover

-Sections - TV Shows:
-* To watch (Episodes)
-* Upcoming (Episodes)
-* Collection (Series)
-* Discover (Series)

-Groups:
-* Lets an user view what:
-	* Movies/shows noone saw
-	* Movies/shows everyone wants to see
-	* Movies/shows are recommended for all
+* Groups lets an user view what movies are recommended for all